Aaron-Zhao123/blog/papers/train/train_summary.md

 1. Model size has decreased but number of layers keep inreasing
 2. GPU/hardware power keeps increasing
 3. Dataset size stays constant!

-The paper tested some popular CNN models on datasets that are 10x or 100x bigger than ImageNet, they found:
+The paper tested some popular CNN models on datasets that are 10x or 100x bigger than ImageNet.
+They mainly focus on JFT-300M.
+The  JFT-300M  dataset  is closely related and derived from the data which powers the Image Search.
+In this version, the dataset has 300M images and 375M labels,  on average each image has 1.26 labels.These images are labeled with 18291 categories.
+They found:

-1. Performance on vision increases logarithmically based on volume of training datasize.
+1. Performance on vision increases requires exponential increase of volume of training data size.
 2. Representation learning (or pre-training) still holds a lot of promise.
-One can improve per-formance on many vision tasks by just training a better basemodel.
+One can improve performance on many vision tasks by just training from a better base model.
 3. Build larger datasets.

+## <a id="concepts"></a>New Models/Concepts

-#### **5. Dynamic Routing Between Capsules** (NIPS2017)
+#### **1. Dynamic Routing Between Capsules** (NIPS2017)
 **Review**([Paper link](https://arxiv.org/abs/1710.09829v1))
+The problem of current neural networks is that pooling is a bad way of dealing with viewpoints.
+Current neural networks work by making viewpoints invariant during learning.
+The argument is that dynamic routing is required for learning from different view points.
+A capsule is a set of neurons whose activity vectors represents the 'instantiation parameters'.
+Active capsules at one level make predictions, via transformation matrices, for the instantiation parameters of higher-level capsules.
+When multiple predictions agree, a higher level capsule becomes active.
+This is basically saying multiple subnetworks can be stacked together to serve the next layer.
+Dynamic routing mechanism to ensure that the output of the capsule gets sent to an appropriate parent in the layer above.
+For each possible parent, the capsule computes a “prediction vector” by multiplying its output by a weight matrix.
+If this prediction vector has a large scalar product with the output of a possible parent, there is top-down feedback which has the effect of increasing the coupling coefficient for that parent and decreasing it for other parents.
+This increases the contribution that the capsule makes to that parent thus further increasing the scalar product of the capsule’s prediction with the parent’s output.
+This type of “routing-by-agreement” should be far more effective than the very primitive form of routing implemented by max-pooling which allows neurons in one layer to ignore all but the most active feature detector in a local pool in the layer below.

+#### **2. Generative Adversarial Networks: An Overview**